inga-lovinde/RadeonResetBugFix/README.md

 with your actual display connected to Radeon as a primary display, and reboot your VM without triggering AMD reset bug - even installing Windows updates!

+In effect, you can use VM with pass-through GPU plus pass-through keyboard and mouse as entirely separate PC.

 ## Limitations

-Currently this project is only tested with Hyper-V VMs, and probably also supports KVM and QEMU, but it should be trivial to add other hypervisors support (the relevant files are `Tasks\DisableVirtualVideoTask.cs` and `EnableVirtualVideoTask.cs`).
+Currently this project is only tested with Windows 10 VMs on Hyper-V, and was not tested with Windows 7 VMs, KVM, QEMU, VMWare and VirtualBox, although the preliminary support for these systems has been implemented and they should probably work too.

+Bug reports are welcome!

 **Note that you will still have to add a virtual GPU to your VM, otherwise Windows won't boot.**

-Note that it will add 1-5 minutes both to startup and to shutdown time.
+Note that it will add around 1 minute or up to 5 minutes in some cases to startup time, and a fraction of minute or up to several minutes in some cases to shutdown time.
 So don't panic if your screen is black immediately after VM startup, it is expected.

 ## Install instructions

+Make sure you have added an active virtual/synthetic GPU to your VM, and that you have installed all the relevant drivers / Guest Additions.

 Put `RadeonResetBugFixService.exe` in a permanent location.